sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/General.md

 <br>

-### Describe all the information that is collected from users, how it will used and managed.
+### Always describe all the information that is collected from users, how it will used and managed.

+Personal data is sensitive information.

 TODO: Description